cueki/hud-screenspace-shaders/README.md

 Note: `_rt_PowerOfTwoFB` doesn't require this, it's populated on-demand via `CopyRenderTargetToTexture()` when materials request it.

+### Important Note!
+(Please Read)
+Custom maps may have no post processing (jump maps, mge, etc).
+These maps therefore have an empty `_rt_FullFrameFB`, even with `mat_hdr_level 1`.
+There are 3 possible (not very good) solutions to this:

+1. Enable motion blur with `mat_motion_blur_enabled 1` and disable it visually with `mat_motion_blur_strength 0`.
+This ensures the `_rt_FullFrameFB` framebuffer exists, however, it is created without the viewmodel, so the viewmodel might not exist/be transparent with the alpha.
+2. Use `_rt_PowerOfTwoFB`.
+This framebuffer is used for depth calculations earlier in the pipeline, it always exists.
+Unfortunately it is a 1024x1024 image and therefore the mapping of pixels is not as clear as the full resolution framebuffer.
+It also does not contain the viewmodel.
+On the plus side you can use it without `mat_hdr_level 1`, so if you are doing hud overlays instead of fullscreen shaders it might be a better option.
+3. Disable the ImagePanel with `"visible" "0"` and `"enabled" "0"`, then refresh the hud with `hud_reloadscheme`.

 ### Installation

 1. Shader files go into folder to `hud/shaders/fxc/`